ArkellGroup/ZIC3-WNT-scRNA-seq/README.md

 ## Code notes

-Prior to running this code in R, the scRNA-seq object

 Throughout these markdowns, 'WT' refers to all 4 *Zic3^+/+* embryos together and Mut refers to all four *Zic3^Ka/Y* embryos together.

 Merged data refers to all 8 embryos (WT and Mut) together.